Eastha0526/DanceGRPO/README.md

 We have shared this work at many research labs, and the example slide can be found [here](https://github.com/XueZeyue/xuezeyue.github.io/blob/main/_talks/dancegrpo.pdf).

+DanceGRPO is also a project dedicated to inspiring the community.
+If you have any research or engineering inquiries, feel free to open issues or email us directly at xuezeyue@connect.hku.hk.

 ## Getting Started
 ### Downloading checkpoints
 You should use ```"mkdir"``` for these folders first.